 You should also speak to your GP for advice if you’re taking medication for type 2 diabetes and thinking about changing your diet.

 If you’re insulin resistant or have prediabetes or type 2 diabetes, you could try intermittent fasting — alternating between periods of fasting and periods of eating.
-There are a number of ways to do this so it’s important to research this method of eating first and speak with a health professional.
+There are several ways to do this, so it’s important to research this method of eating first and speak with a health professional.

-Exercise improves the way your body uses insulin, can help lower HbA1c levels, and aid weight loss.
+Exercise improves how your body uses insulin, can help lower HbA1c levels, and aid weight loss.
 This is because exercise allows your cells to use the blood sugar for energy, helping to reduce levels in the blood.